tudat-team/tudat-space/docs/source/_src_api/state_propagation.rst

           .. literalinclude:: /_src_snippets/simulation/environment_setup/req_setup.cpp
              :language: cpp

 First, a ``SingleArcDynamicsSimulator`` is created using the system of bodies, integrator settings, and propagator settings objects.
 Tudat will then automatically read and setup the simulation accordingly.
-The ``True`` at the end of the line indicates that the equations of motion should be integrated immediately after creating the object, such that the state history can be retrieved afterwards.
-The latter is done in the next line when extracting the ``states``.
-The simulator will return a dictionary (Python) or map (C++) containing the state of the vehicle at each epoch, which can be exported or used for subsequent analysis.
+The state history is retrieved in the next line by accessing the ``state_history`` attribute of the ``DynamicsSimulator``.
+The ``state_history`` attribute is of type dictionary (Python) or map (C++) and contains the state of the propagated body at each epoch, which can be exported or used for subsequent analysis.

 It's important to realize that, *regardless* of the formulation of the equations of motion (Cowell, Gauss-Kepler, etc.), the ``state_history`` attribute will always provide the results of the propagation, converted to Cartesian elements (for the case of translational dynamics).
 In the case where a different formulation than the Cowell formulation is used, the states that were actually used during the numerical integration can be accessed through the ``unprocessed_state_history``.
 For instance, whe using the ``gauss_keplerian`` propagator, it is the equations of motion in Keplerian elements which are solved numerically.
 The ``unprocessed_state_history`` will provide you with the history of the Keplerian elements (as directly solved for by the integrator), while the  ``state_history`` provides the Cartesian elements, obtained from the conversion of the propagated Keplerian elements(see :ref:`convention_propagated_coordinates` for more details).

-If the user chose to also export dependent variables, they can be extracted from the dynamics simulator as follows:
+If the user chose to export dependent variables, they can be extracted from the dynamics simulator as follows.
+Just like the ``state_history``, the ``dependent_variable_history`` attribute is of kind dictionary (Python) or map (C++):

 .. tabs::